-Universal access to clean and modern energy is one of the top energy challenges of our time.
-Significant progress has been achieved in the past years.
+Significant progress to provide such energy access has been achieved in the past years.
 However, based on the current trajectory, the IEA estimates that around 674 million inhabitants will continue to lack access to electricity in 2030.
 It is therefore imperative to ‘think big’, involve all the relevant stakeholders and remove barriers to massive electrification business models.

 The 2nd online debate leading up to the FSR Global Forum discusses the following issues